Yamasee: Yamasee War and aftermath

-For decades, Yamasee raiders (frequently equipped with European firearms and working in concert with Carolinian settlers) conducted slave raids against Spanish-allied Indian tribes in the American Southeast.
-The Yamasees also conducted raids on the Spanish colonial settlement of St. Augustine.
-Indian captives of the Yamasees were transported to colonial settlements throughout Carolina, where they were sold to white colonists; frequently, many of these captives were then resold to West Indian slave plantations.

-Many Yamasees soon became indebted to the colonists they traded with, as a result of duplicitous colonial mercantile practices.
+Many Yamasee soon became indebted to the colonists they traded with, as a result of duplicitous colonial mercantile practices.
 Infuriated by the practices of the colonists, the Yamasees resolved to go to war against them, forming a pan-tribal coalition and initiating a two-year long war by attacking the colonial settlement of Charles Town on April 15, 1715.

 Bolstered by the large number of Indian tribes they had managed to enlist into their coalition, the Yamasees staged large-scale raids against other colonial settlements in Carolina as well, leading to most colonists abandoning frontier settlements and seeking refuge in Charles Town.
 South Carolina Governor Charles Craven led a force which defeated the Yamasees at Salkechuh (also spelled Saltketchers or Salkehatchie) on the Combahee River.
 Eventually, Craven was able to drive the Yamasees across the Savannah River back into Spanish Florida.

 After the war, the Yamasees migrated southwards to the region around St. Augustine and Pensacola, where they formed an alliance with the Spanish colonial administration.
 These Yamasees continued to inhabit Florida until 1727, when the combination of a smallpox epidemic and raids by Col. John Palmer (leading fifty Carolinian militiamen and one hundred Indians) eventually led many of the remaining Yamasees to disperse, with some joining the Seminole or Creek.
-Still others remained near St. Augustine until the Spanish relinquished control of the city to the British.
-At that time, they took with them around ninety Yamasees to Havana, Cuba.
+Still others remained near St. Augustine until the Spanish relinquished control of the city to the British in 1763.
+A remant group of around ninety Yamasees evacuated Florida and sailed to Havana, Cuba.